levicosta201/ai-wp-seo-check/readme.txt

 No. You can review the suggested content before updating the post.

 == Changelog ==
+= 0.1.3 =
+* Detect content saved in ACF Page Blocks when the main editor is empty.

 = 0.1.2 =
 * Expand prompt to optimize SEO in addition to grammar corrections.